jeremy-daily/TeensyCaper/README.md

 OSH Park sells the Teensy 3.2 too!

+### Teensy Headers
+The following headers work well with firm inserting force.
+These are stackable and work for all the expansions boards for the Teensy.
+They have a long solder tail.
+  Mouser Part #: 575-31143164
+  Manufacturer Part #:311-43-164-41-001000
+  Manufacturer:Mill-Max
+  Description: IC & Component Sockets 64 POS STRAIGHT .1"

+Additionally, the Mill-Max 310 series is for a base layer (they have standard solder tails).

+The following part are dual ended pins that interface with the 311 and 310 series sockets.
+  Mouser Part #: 575-35040132000010
+  Manufacturer Part #: 350-40-132-00-001000
+  Manufacturer: Mill-Max
+  Description: Headers & Wire Housings 32P HDRSTRIP .025Pin .018 SOLDER TAIL

 ## Interface Cables
 This section describes some different interface cables than can be made to interface the teensy caper to the networks.
 ### J1939 at 250k